Rupalis123/Python-Challenge/README.md

 # Python-Challenge
 Python challenge - financial analysis and election data analysis

 ## I have completed PyBank challenge.
-Working on PyPoll.
-Hopefully will be able to submit PyPoll as well by deadline tonight.
+Still working on PyPoll.
+Submitted code.
+Trying to finish generating text file.
 ## It had been very busy last few days at work and to keep up with Python learning :-)

 ## Background